 “There is no better way to learn research skills than by engaging in research,” she recommends.
 “I still think that the more diverse your field experiences, the better you are as a geologist.”

-Wohl, who earned her doctorate at the University of Arizona, currently teaches courses on geomorphology and fluvial geomorphology at Colorado State University.
+Wohl, who earned her doctorate at the University of Arizona, currently teaches courses on geomorphology and fluvial geomorphology at Colorado State University and she is the recipient of the prestigious G.K.
+Gilbert Award in Surface Processes from the American Geophysical Union for 2018.
 Her research interests include physical-ecological interactions in river ecosystems and the implications of physical riverine complexity for organic carbon storage.